KOKO1904/cka_study_exercises/cluster_architecture/cluster_architecture_exercises.md

 sudo systemctl daemon-reload
 sudo systemctl restart kubelet

-Note: Sometimes you will get this (kubectl get nodes):
+Note: If you're using killercoda, you will get this, even if you configure crio(kubectl get nodes -o wide):
 NAME           STATUS     ROLES           AGE     VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION     CONTAINER-RUNTIME controlplane   NotReady   control-plane   8m30s   v1.33.2   172.30.1.2    <none>        Ubuntu 24.04.3 LTS   6.8.0-51-generic   containerd://1.7.27

-# Even if you installed CRI-O as the container runtime, Kubernetes may show containerd:// in the CONTAINER-RUNTIME column
-# of kubectl get nodes.
-This does not mean you are actually using containerd.
-What determines the real runtime is the socket kubelet
-# is using.
-In your case, if kubelet is configured with:

---container-runtime-endpoint=unix:///var/run/crio/crio.sock

-# That means you're using crio, regardless of what kubectl get nodes displays.
+# this is because kubelet in Killercoda is tied to containerd, it will always show containerd://, regardless of any CRI-O configuration you try
 # The node is NotReady because a CNI network plugin for pods has not been installed and declared.
 ```